DanielUniTwente/ResearchProject/README.md

     3. PASSWORD - the password that allows you access

 ### Usage
+Before running the chatbot train the model by typing this command in terminal

+    rasa train

 To start rasa run this command in terminal.

     rasa run